jxmot/php-file-upload/README.md

 It's even more different in IE/Edge, there when a file is selected IE/Edge will display the file path in a read-only text box to the left of the file selection button (*which is also labeled differently*).

+# Summary

+This was fun.
+It took me about a day to tinker with the original code and create this repository.
+And I'm very happy with the results.